MohannedAbdelazem/DataStructure_Trees/README.md

-# Data Structures Course Project
+# Data Structures Assignment

-This project was developed as part of a university course on data structures.
+This assignment was developed as part of a university course on data structures.
 It was implemented collaboratively with my teammate Mohanned Abdelazem and Abdelrahman Ashraf.
-The project focuses on implementing AVL trees, Binary Search Trees (BST), and heaps.
+The assignment focuses on implementing AVL trees, Binary Search Trees (BST), and heaps.
 Additionally, it includes an application that allows users to interact with these data structures.

 ## Project Structure